-PMI costs can range from 0.25% to 2% of the loan balance per year, depending on the size of the down payment and mortgage, the loan term, and the borrower's credit score.
+PMI costs can vary from about 0.20% to 2% of the loan balance per year.
+So, for example, on a $300,000 mortgage, the PMI would range from $600 to $6,000.
+How much you pay depends on the size of your down payment, mortgage size, loan type, and credit score.
 The greater your risk factors, the higher the rate you'll pay.

-- If your home’s value has increased, you may be able to provide a new appraisal showing you now meet the LTV requirement.
+If your home’s value has increased, you may be able to provide a new appraisal showing you now meet the loan-to-value, or LTV, requirements to have PMI removed.